npetersen2/iCE40_Template/README.md

 There are two approaches for build tools: official tools for Lattice or open-source tools.
 This document uses the official tools on a Windows PC.

-1. Download and install `Lattice iCEcube2` IDE from [website](http://www.latticesemi.com/iCEcube2).
+1. Download and install `Lattice iCEcube2` IDE from [website](https://www.latticesemi.com/Products/DesignSoftwareAndIP/FPGAandLDS/iCEcube2).
 You'll need to make an account.
-2. Get a license for the dev tools locked to your MAC address [here](http://www.latticesemi.com/Support/Licensing/DiamondAndiCEcube2SoftwareLicensing/iceCube2) and download to PC.
+2. Get a license for the dev tools.
+You will need to email Lattice to request the free license.
+This may take a few days.
-3. Add an environment variable called `LM_LICENSE_FILE` with the value of the path to your license file.
+3. Use the `LicenseSetup.exe` tool to add the license to your system.
 4. Download the `Lattice Diamond Programmer` and install it.
-Go [here](http://www.latticesemi.com/latticediamond) and scroll down to `Programmer Standalone 3.11.2 64-bit for Windows` and install.
+Go [here](http://www.latticesemi.com/latticediamond) and scroll down to `Programmer Standalone 3.14 64-bit for Windows` and install.

 ### Creating iCEcube2 Example Project